Best Travel Gear for Infants and Toddlers

-Whether you are traveling by car or airplane (or train, perhaps?), traveling with little ones can be completely overwhelming.
+Whether you are going by car or airplane (or train, perhaps?), traveling with little ones can be completely overwhelming.
 It’s no coincidence that the #1 item in our poll asking moms what’s their most indispensable travel item was WINE!

 The first step in planning your journey is to understand which of your necessities can be provided at your destination.
 The fewer items you have to transport from A to B, the better.

-If you are visiting a place frequently (e.g., grandparent’s house), it’s well worth it for grandma/pa to get their own gear (see also: Grandparent’s Guide to Baby Gear and Babyproofing the Grandparent’s House).
+If you are visiting a place frequently (e.g., grandparent’s house), it’s well worth it for grandma/pa to get their own gear (see also: Grandparent’s Guide to Baby Gear, Toddler Gear and Babyproofing the Grandparent’s House).
 My mom and in-laws, for example, have a high chair, a Pack ‘n Play, a monitor, and an umbrella stroller at their place; they even have car seats.
 Local mom’s groups often hold children’s resales, these are great places to get lightly used items for grandparents.

 This isn’t totally necessary, but it will make your trips so much easier for years to come, especially if you have (or plan on having) multiple children.
 And especially if you visit them often.